igmmgi/EegFun.jl/docs/src/demos/plot_artifacts.md

 This demo demonstrates methods for detecting and visualizing artifacts in EEG data.

-This demo demonstrates methods for detecting and visualizing artifacts in EEG data.

 ### What are EEG Artifacts?

 Artifacts are unwanted signals from non-neural sources: